 Learn how entrepreneur Ameet Shah, a novice programmer, created a CrossFit performance tracking application within a month of attending an OutSystems training class.

-Learn how two Lotus Notes developers at this specialist insurance broker cross-trained on OutSystems to develop multiple web-based insurance administration systems.
+Learn how two Lotus Notes developers at this specialist insurance broker cross-trained to OutSystems to develop multiple web-based insurance administration systems.